duendwang/zeppelinhangar-selfhost-guides/LinuxGuide.md

 #### In Production

 For production use (most cases), use pm2 to manage your bot instances.
-Zeppelin already coems with "process files" for pm2, which are files that contain instructions telling pm2 how to start the bot and api.
+Zeppelin already comes with "process files" for pm2, which are files that contain instructions telling pm2 how to start the bot and api.

 1. `npm i -g pm2`
 2. `cd ..`